Who are the best Street Artists working in Britain Today

 It’s always fraught with difficulty putting together a list like this because of course it is highly subjective.
 But you know what, we’ve been covering the scene for a while now so we reckon we can give this a shot.

-So here’s the thing, we’ve picked 25 of the best artists working in Britain today.
+So here’s the thing, we’ve picked some of who we think are the best artists working in Britain today.
 They don’t have to be British but they do have to be resident so visitors from elsewhere who rock up, do an amazing mural and leave, are not included.

 The artists cover the whole country and to the best of our knowledge we’ve listed the locations in which they are currently active.
 Unsurprisingly the hubs of Bristol and London have a number of representatives as does the likes of Brighton, all with vibrant street art scenes.

 So this post is really about highlighting the work of the amazing artists who make the scene what it is today.
 Some are better known than others, a few have been around a long time and a few have only just burst onto the scene however all are highly skilled and key players in terms of what makes this exciting art form tick .
 So here we go, here is our list of the best street artists who we think are working in Britain today.

 Gaining herself ever more of a reputation, the Birmingham based artist has forged a trail in geometric street art which the public seem to love.
 Primarily portraying animals and birds Annatomix also paints people and her work can be seen not only around the country but around the world.
 She is influenced by science, history, religion and philosophy and it’s these roots which, she says, ultimately shape her work.

 One of London’s most recognisable artists, Artista has been honing her colourful and crowd pleasing style on the walls of London and pretty much everywhere else over the past five years.
 Her cartoon creations have been getting ever larger and ever more elaborate.
 Her ‘flying toast’ in particular has pretty much become a trademark and can be seen all over the place as has her signature ‘A’ character which of course stands for Artista.